Swindon’s Excellence in Signal Conditioning and Microprocessor Solutions

 Full range of signal processing IP

-Swindon’s 5 decades of experience has resulted in a vast array of relevant IP that can be used to provide you with the signal conditioning parameters that you require.
-Along this we also make use of foundry IP and supplied IP in order to reduce development times while maximising performance.
+Swindon’s 5 decades of experience has resulted in a vast array of relevant IP that can be used to provide the signal conditioning parameters that you require.
+Alongside this we also make use of foundry IP and supplied IP reducing development times while maximising performance.

 Analogue design is one of Swindon’s primary areas of expertise.